These churros are baked not fried. Make them in the traditional shape or rounded into donuts. They’re delicious either way.

 How to Pipe Churros

 Next, prepare your piping bag.
 I used a 16 inch piping bag with an Ateco 827 tip.
 This tip actually produced churros that were too wide in my opinion (as shown in the picture above).
 This is why I changed my shape into rings or donuts.
-You can still pipe long sticks but I use a slightly smaller tip and pipe longer so they don’t end up looking like eclairs.
+You can still pipe long sticks but I would use a slightly smaller tip and pipe longer so they don’t end up looking like eclairs.

 Baking and Sugar Coating Churros